ifm/o3d3xx-ros/doc/matlab_tutorial.md

 ![rosgraph_fullspeed](figures/rosgraph_fullspeed.png)

-In some cases, you may actually want to capture the data at a lower frequency that full framerate of the camera.
+In some cases, you may actually want to capture the data at a lower frequency than full framerate of the camera.
 If this is the case, you can leverage the throttled nodes.
 The steps to do that are (assume each command below occurs in a separate terminal):